 So in honour of Audrey & her timeless glamour, here’s the room I designed.
 See below for details.

 I just want to say that, every single person has their own style and vision for when they decide to makeover an area of their home, whether that be the bedroom like me, or their dining room needs some sprucing up with some classic and rustic Hickory Furniture, their kitchen could use that lick of paint and some new faucets it has been dying to have, or the utility is looking like it still is in the 1800s, your vision is your own, and you should never feel like you have to makeover your home in a certain way to go with ‘trends’, you have to live in it and love it and that is the most important thing.
-So take some inspiration from the pictures and notes you see online, but if you want to mix modern with classic and wooden sculptures then you go for it!
+So take some inspiration from the pictures and notes you see online, but if you want to mix modern with classic, then you go for it!
+We recently got some new Internal Doors so I wanted to decorate this room to match them!
+I think I did a pretty good job if I’m being honest!
+Having a nice bedroom is so important in my opinion.
 Dream the way you want with your home and let it be your sanctuary when you close that door after a long day.
+The bedroom is a place to relax and unwind.
+I’ve been looking at Simba Mattresses (and other similar mattress brands) as I believe that every bedroom should have a comfy bed!
+I normally use pastel colors in the bedroom to create a calming atmosphere and I always use white cotton bed sheets, they look so classy.

 There are brilliant pieces of furniture out there that can bring your home into a new style or maybe just add to the one you already have, experiment with that, maybe even try stuff you didn’t think would work before, you never know, you could be onto a winner there and actually create something that hasn’t been done before!
 Take that chance and see what you come up with, and never feel like you have to have your home the way you see it when you are internet browsing, it is yours and that is something to be proud of.